amper5and/node-google-voice/readme.md

 * `email` (String) - your Google Voice login email
 * `password` (String)
 * `rnr_se` (String)
     * This last item is a unique identifier for each Google Voice account.
-You can get it by logging into Google Voice and running the following javascript bookmarklet in the browser window:
+You can get it by logging into Google Voice web front-end and running the following javascript bookmarklet in the browser window:

 		`javascript:alert('Your rnr_se is:\n\n'+_gcData._rnr_se);`